Alignment and matching tests for high-dimensional tensor signals via tensor contraction: Introduction

-However, when $d \geq 3$, a fundamental difference emerges: the elements $\bbT^{j_1j_2}$ in the contracted data matrix $\bbR$ become correlated.
-This correlation significantly increases the complexity of studying the matrix, making the analysis more challenging compared to the $d=2$ case.
-The presence of these correlations necessitates the development of novel techniques to effectively analyze the eigenvalue distribution and establish the asymptotic properties of the test statistic $\widehat{T}_N^{(d)}$ in high dimensions.

-The main contributions of this article are as follows. \begin{enumerate}[(i)] \item We conduct an in-depth analysis of the contracted data matrix $\bbR$, {whose entries display significant correlations and deviate from traditional random matrix models in which the elements of the noise matrix are typically assumed to be independent of one another,} including\\[1mm] (a) The characterization of its limiting spectral distribution (LSD) through a vector Dyson equation, along with entrywise behaviors of the resolvent. \\[1mm] (b) The establishment of CLT for a broad class of its LSS.
+The main contributions of this article are as follows. \begin{enumerate}[(i)] \item We conduct an in-depth analysis of the contracted data matrix $\bbR$, {whose entries display significant correlations and deviate from traditional random matrix models in which the elements of the noise matrix are typically assumed to be independent of one another,} including\ where $K_{L_1} \in \mathbb{N}^+$ denotes the rank.

-\item We establish a rigorous procedure for the tensor signal alignment test \eqref{Main Eq of hypothesis test 1} by establishing the normality asymptotic of the test statistic and deriving its power function under a general alternative hypothesis.

-\item We also address the problem of testing for the matching of two high-dimensional low-rank tensor signals.
-To tackle this problem, we employ an approach similar to the one established for the tensor signal alignment test.
-The details of this test and its associated procedure are provided in \S\ref{Main sec of generalized procedure} \end{enumerate}

-The contributions presented in this article are novel.
-One notable innovation is that our tensor signal model in \eqref{Main Eq of general spiked tensor model} allows for non-Gaussian and non-symmetric signals.
-This sets our work apart from most existing literature on high-dimensional tensor data models, which typically assumes symmetry or Gaussianity for either the tensor signal, the tensor noise, or both.

-The rest of this article is organized as follows.
-In $\S\ref{Main sec of LSD}$, we establish several important asymptotic spectral properties of the random matrix $\bbR$, including its LSD, vector Dyson equation, and entrywise behaviors.
-For the sake of clarity, in $\S\ref{Main Sec of main d=3}$, we consider the case of 3-fold tensors and establish a CLT for linear spectral statistics (LSS) of the matrix $\bbR$.
-The corresponding CLT for the general case of $d$-fold tensors is presented later in to $\S\ref{Main Sec of general Main}$.
-In $\S\ref{Main sec of hypothesis}$, we establish new procedures for testing tensor signal alignments and tensor signal matchings.
-Numerical experiments are conducted in $\S\ref{Main Sec of Numerical}$ to evaluate the performance our CLT and two testing procedures introduced in $\S\ref{Main sec of hypothesis}$.
-Finally, the proofs of all our results are included in the Supplementary Materials \cite{supplementary}.